ABOUT LITTLE SHRINE

 Little Shrine is the music project of songwriter, vocalist, and bassist Jade Shipman, working in collaboration with guitarist Tony Schoenberg, violinist Ryan Avery, drummer Andrew Griffin, and keyboard player Garrett Warshaw.

 Little Shrine’s first release, an intimate, 8-song mini-album called “Wilderness” produced by Ben Bernstein was released on Oct 20th, 2017.
-A full-length album called “The Good Thing About Time“ is slated for release in Summer/Fall 2019.
+A full-length album called “The Good Thing About Time“ is slated for release in April 2020.

-The name Little Shrine was inspired by the ways people cope with losses, sometimes by creating small shrines to their loved ones.
-Jade was moved by the meditative nature of these strange assemblages, which commemorate the beings we have loved in all their complications, silliness, sadness, cheer, and everything in between.
+The name Little Shrine was inspired by the ways people cope with losses, sometimes by creating small shrines to their loved ones in all their complications, silliness, sadness, cheer, and everything in between.

 Other projects by Little Shrine’s members include The Saucy Jacks, Felsen, Unknown Jordans, The Crazies Will Destroy You, Chance’s End, and Emily Zisman.
 Tony and Jade have been collaborating musically since 2006 after meeting through Craigslist.
 Ryan and Jade met in 2007 over a shared love of dance and eventually realized there was a musical connection as well.
 When it came time to work on their 2019 record, Andrew and Garrett linked up with the group to form the current lineup.